bob123456678/TrainControl/Readme.md

         - Timetables are saved in the autonomy JSON files so presets can be loaded as needed
         - [Java API](src/examples/Readme.md#timetables) for programmatically creating timetables
     - The Locomotive Commands window will now mark timetable starting stations with a * to simplify the creation of timetables that finish where they started
+    - Locomotive function icon improvements
+        - Expanded support to 296 function icons when connected to a CS3.
+Icons will now match what is shown in the CS3.
+        - Improved icon contrast and resolution
-    - Locomotive function icons can now be set to custom (local) images
+        - Icons can now be set to custom (local) images
     - Improved UI/general performance in fully autonomous mode

 * v2.0.17 [4/13/24]